bhisaac/5eFP/5eFP-SRD.md

 _**Practice.**_ Focus alone isn't enough.
 Results require real doing through regular and consistent gameplay.
 We transform TRPGs into mindful practices.
 Practices are activities we return to because they feed us in some way.
 Successful practices provide a nutrient missing in other activities.
 Our practice is regularly playing 5eFP games from beginning to end, fully conscious and aware at least once per month.

+PREMISE

+Dedication to the qualities of Insight, Medicine, Perception, Performance, and Survival within 5eFP games bolsters and promotes their growth in your real life.

 > "Vision without action is a daydream.
 Action without vision is a nightmare." — Japanese Proverb
 >
 > "The wound is the place where the Light enters you." — Rumi